WFMB (AM)

 WFMB (1450 kHz) is a commercial AM radio station broadcasting a sports radio format.
 Licensed to Springfield, Illinois, the station is owned by Neuhoff Corp., through licensee Neuhoff Media Springfield, LLC.
 WFMB features local hosts in morning and afternoon drive time, plus agricultural reports weekdays at 5:30 a.m. and noon.
 The rest of the schedule comes from ESPN Radio.

-WFMB is powered at 1,000 watts non-directional.
-In addition, programming is also heard on FM translator W222CG at 92.3 MHz.
+WFMB transmits 1,000 watts non-directional.
+Its programming is also carried by FM translator W222CG at 92.3 MHz.